FatimaZahra-Bioinfo/Bioinformatics_week/coding/Report.md

 A Profile Hidden Markov Model (HMM) was constructed using the aligned sequences of high-scoring BLAST hits (Bit score > 200).
 This model was then used to scan the complete Arabidopsis thaliana proteome (15,719 sequences) using hmmsearch.
 The HMM search identified 74 significant hits (proteins) belonging to this family.
 The top hits correspond to known Auxin Response Factors (ARFs) with extremely high bit scores.
 The search successfully detected more distant relatives (such as B3 domain-containing proteins) that might share structural features despite lower sequence identity.
 This demonstrates the superior sensitivity of HMMs compared to single-sequence BLAST searches for detecting full protein families.
 ## EX7: Produce a table with i) domains defined by the boundaries of matched entries from the Protein Data Bank and Pfam and ii) similar sequences in AlphaFoldDB.
-To resolve this questions, i asked Gemini to explain for me first some concepts that i didn't get well, difference between PDB and Pfam, the boundaries, the AlphaFoldDB. and then i asked him to give me the steps to use the websites needed.
+To resolve this question, i asked Gemini to explain for me first some concepts that i didn't get well, difference between PDB and Pfam, the boundaries, the AlphaFoldDB. and then i asked him to give me the steps to use the websites needed.
 When i got the results on the website, i was confused about the examples to choose, is it based on the probability or the E value or... so based on the explanation gave by the AI, I chose the examples based on coverage of the entire protein, not just the lowest E value.
 If I only selected the hits with the "best" (lowest) E-values, I would have listed five identical copies of the start of the protein and completely missed the rest.
 I chose the absolute best match (4LDU).
 I chose the best available matches for those specific regions (PF06507 and 6L5K), even though their E-values were slightly higher, to ensure your table described the full length of the protein.

 | Category | Database Source | Hit ID / Accession | Description / Function | Boundaries / Identity |
 | :--- | :--- | :--- | :--- | :--- |